-The following is a list of criteria which a student must meet and conform to if they want to become involved in the Student Aide or Work Release program at Osmond Community Schools:
+The following is a list of criteria which a student must meet and conform to if they want to become involved in the Work Release program at Osmond Community Schools:

-Student Aides: Must maintain 93.0% GPA.

-Work Release:

-- 1. Be a student in good standing.
+1. Be a student in good standing.
 This would include not being on the ineligible list; all grades must be above passing.
-Work release cannot begin until after the mid-quarter progress report at which time the student must have all grades above passing. - 2.
-Have on file a work release contract which lists the student's employer. - 3.
-Work release pertains only to Period 8 and the student will not be allowed to miss a regularly scheduled class other than study hall to participate in the program. - 4.
-Student must be on the job site or doing job-related activities during this time and not be driving around town or be involved in other non-job related activities. - 5.
-Students must be a junior or senior. - 6.
-Students cannot return to participate in an extracurricular activity for a period of four hours after departure from school. - 7.
-A contract must be on file in the office before work release may begin.
+Work release cannot begin until after the mid-quarter progress report at which time the student must have all grades above passing.

+2. Have on file a work release contract which lists the student's employer.

+3. Work release pertains only to Period 8 and the student will not be allowed to miss a regularly scheduled class other than study hall to participate in the program.

+4. Student must be on the job site or doing job-related activities during this time and not be driving around town or be involved in other non-job related activities.

+5. Students must be a junior or senior.

+6. Students cannot return to participate in an extracurricular activity for a period of four hours after departure from school.

+7. A contract must be on file in the office before work release may begin.
 (Copy of contract available at principal's office.)